-- Increased number of patients with chronic or infectious diseases.
+- Increased number of patients with chronic or infectious diseases that need management.

-Telemedicine is not that new to the world — it has been around for more than 50 years when the University of Nebraska performed a medical video consultation.
+Telemedicine technology is not that new to the world — it has been around for more than 50 years since the University of Nebraska performed a medical video consultation.

 However, it has been growing and expanding rapidly in recent years when the technologies became more accessible and widespread.

 2020 has definitely gotten things rolling much faster than it used to due to the pandemic.
-As the coronavirus struck country by country in a matter of months, it became clear that drastic measures should be taken towards the adoption of telehealth, or else the whole healthcare system will collapse.
+As the coronavirus struck country by country in a matter of months, it became clear that drastic measures should be taken towards the adoption of telehealth application use, or else the whole healthcare system would collapse.

 Accessibility is one of the most influential telemedicine benefits.
-With telemedicine platforms, patients have the ability to make an appointment with the doctor no matter where they are.
-A video call can take place where a person is and can take less than 30 minutes.
+With telemedicine software, patients have the ability to make an appointment with the doctor and view their records no matter where they are.
+A mobile video call using the app can take place where a person is and can take less than 30 minutes.

-Telemedicine expands the audience and gives a number of benefits to doctors.
+Telemedicine apps expand the audience and give a number of benefits to doctors.